jackdewinter/pymarkdown/docs/rules/rule_md029.md

 This rule differs from the original implementation in that it only fires for the first non-matching item.
-As that first item will most likely indicate the pattern for any other items that follow, it should be enough to call out the first item and let the user fix the rest of the list.
+As that first item will most likely provide the pattern for any other items that follow, it should be enough to call out the first item and let the user fix the rest of the list.